MIIC and the Public

 Other questions about MIIC?

-Every individual with demographic and/or immunization information in MIIC has a right to know that his or her information is in MIIC, who has access to it, for what purposes, and what to do if he or she has questions or wants to opt out of participating.
+Every person with demographic and/or immunization information in MIIC has a right to know that their information is in MIIC, who has access to it, for what purposes, and what to do if they have questions or want to opt out of participating.

 If you have more questions about MIIC, please contact the MIIC Help Desk at email@example.com.